tinymce/tinymce-docs/modules/ROOT/pages/statusbar-configuration-options.md

----
-layout: default
-title: Options for customizing the editor's statusbar
+# Options for customizing the editor's statusbar
-title_nav: Statusbar
+:title_nav: Statusbar
-description: Information on options for customizing TinyMCE's statusbar
+:description: Information on options for customizing TinyMCE's statusbar
----

 The options listed on this page affect the {{site.productname}} statusbar.
 The [`statusbar` option](#statusbar) can be used to remove the statusbar from the editor.